Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

-Interestingly, photons in the regular oscillatory regime tunnel between a few neighboring cavities performing spatially-confined oscillations reminiscent of standard Bloch oscillations; see Fig.~\ref{fig_bo}.
-Unlike standard Bloch oscillations that tend to decay in interacting systems~\cite{Buchleitner2003,Gustavsson2008,Krimer2009,Eckstein2011,footnote2}, in our driven-dissipative model oscillatory solutions are in fact induced by the on-site photon-photon interactions and persist over long time dynamics.
+Interestingly, bosons in the regular oscillatory regime tunnel between a few neighboring lattice sites performing spatially-confined oscillations reminiscent of standard Bloch oscillations; see Fig.~\ref{fig_bo}.
+Unlike standard Bloch oscillations that tend to decay in interacting systems~\cite{Buchleitner2003,Gustavsson2008,Krimer2009,Eckstein2011,footnote2}, in our driven-dissipative model oscillatory solutions are in fact induced by the on-site interactions and persist over long time dynamics, even beyond the mean-field regime, although with quantitative differences~\cite{SM}, as expected from literature \cite{Polak2005,Huybrechts2020}.
 These solutions can be conceptualized as multimode limit cycles (as shown in Supplemental Material~\cite{SM}) within driven-dissipative systems, where the steady-state solutions of equations of motion exhibit dynamic instability \cite{Piazza2015, Chan2015, Owen2018, Kessler2019, Colella2022, Gao2023, Kosior2023b, Mivehvar2024, Skulte2024}.

-\emph{Summary, conclusions, and perspectives.}---In summary, we have studied an array of coupled Kerr cavities with linearly increasing resonant cavity frequencies, which is equivalent to a $U(1)$-symmetry broken driven-dissipative Bose-Hubbard model with a tilted potential.
-The model reveals a range of both stationary and non-stationary nonequilibrium phenomena.
-Notably, photons condense into selected, stationary WS states under sufficiently weak on-site interactions.
-As the strength of photon-photon interactions increases, we observe a transition to a non-stationary dynamical regime marked by periodic Bloch-like oscillations over time.
-Unlike the equilibrium counterpart, these regular oscillations are induced by the photon-photon interactions and do not decay over time.
+\emph{Summary, conclusions, and perspectives.}--- In summary, we studied an array of coupled nonlinear resonators with linearly increasing resonant frequencies, which is equivalent to a $U(1)$-symmetry broken driven-dissipative Bose-Hubbard model with a tilted potential.
+It could be equally implemented based on frequency equidistant weakly coupled modes of a single resonator.
+Our semi-analytical analysis reveals a range of both stationary and non-stationary nonequilibrium phenomena.
+Notably, bosons condense into selected, stationary WS states under sufficiently weak on-site interactions.
+As the strength of interactions increases, we observe a transition to a non-stationary dynamical regime marked by periodic Bloch-like oscillations over time.
+Unlike the equilibrium counterpart, these regular oscillations are induced by the interactions and do not decay over time.